AIxG/STM32F103_Duo/README.md

 # STM32F103_Duo
-A STM32F103 development board with two USB ports: one as HID and other as HID.
+A STM32F103 development board with two USB ports: one as HID and other as UART.

 ![UART2HID](https://raw.githubusercontent.com/AIxG/STM32F103_Duo/master/images/top.jpg)